 The Cooperative Education Program allows students to alternate classroom study with a series of paid professional work experiences related to electrical and computer engineering.
 These experiences increase in complexity as the student's background increases.
 The program provides opportunities for pre-graduation experience in the profession, exploration of several career opportunities, money for education, an enriched degree and enhanced opportunities for employment following graduation.

-The Office of Student Financial Services will make every effort to provide adequate financial assistance to all students demonstrating financial need.
+The Office of Financial Aid and Scholarships will make every effort to provide adequate financial assistance to all students demonstrating financial need.

 |First Year Experience|